Scarabaeus1031/NEXAH/ENGINE/nexah_kernel/README.md

 ### System-Oriented

-Focus on **system structure, regimes, and navigation**, rather than data pipelines or large simulation environments.
+Focus on system structure, regimes, and navigation, rather than data pipelines or large simulation environments.

 ### Composable